brodeau/bbm4si3/README.md

 # bbm4si3

-Branch `rdgrft_al`, implementation of `delta` for ridging/rafting with BBM by Laurent Brodeau.
+Branch `rdgrft`, implementation of `delta` for ridging/rafting with BBM by Laurent Brodeau.

 A set of new and modified NEMO Fortran sources required to allow the sea-ice component of NEMO, namely SI3, to use the new BBM brittle rheology